 Next, when you’re calculating the amount of tax you owe, split your short-term and long-term gains apart, and calculate the taxes you owe on them separately.
 Use the overall tax bracket rate to calculate your tax on any ordinary income and short-term capital gains you have, and use the long-term capital gains rate to calculate your tax on any long-term capital gains you have.

-Below you can see the differences between the 2018 ordinary income tax rates (aka, short-term rates) and the long-term capital gain tax rates below for the four filing types: Single, Married Filing Jointly, Head of Household, and Married Filing Separately:
+Below you can see the differences between the 2023 ordinary income tax rates (aka, short-term rates) and the long-term capital gain tax rates below for the main filling types.

 Thankfully, short-term rates can be easily avoided.
 Just hold your house for greater than one year.
 If you do, you will not only pay the preferential long-term capital gains rates (as shown in the charts above), but depending on how long you hold your house for, you may also qualify for the homeowner’s exclusion.